-The -ptc switch is used with -order 1.
-By default, order 1 maps (matrices) are calculated using native Bmad code.
-If the -ptc switch is present, the matrix is calculated using the PTC code (see the Bmad manual for details on PTC).
-Since PTC is always used to calculate maps of order higher than 1, the -ptc switch is ignored for higher orders.
-If used with the -radiation switch, the -ptc switch here are defined.
+If the the -radiation switch is present, displayed will be the linear map with radiation damping and excitation.
+See the Synchrotron Radiation chapter in the Bmad manual for how the matrices displayed here are defined.
 The RF cavities should, in general be powered since these affect the reference orbit and transfer matrix.
 The damping matrix will be computed independent of whether radiation damping is on or off for tracking.
 The difference is that the reference orbit is affected by having damping on or off.
 Having radiation damping off in fact may be the preferable since in an actual machine the "sawtooth" orbit which comes with having damping on will tend to be compensated by tuning of the machine to meet the design conditions.
 If the -ptc switch is used with -radiation, the PTC calculated closed orbit will be used as a reference instead of the Bmad one.